ktnlvr/ktnlvr.dev/content/design/ezd6/index.md

 Mechanically, the game has 3 constituents: checks, attacks and casts.

+### Checks

-The **checks** require the player to roll a D6.
+The *checks* require the player to roll a D6.
 They roll an extra one for each boon and pick the highest or add extra dice for each bane and pick the lowest.
+The DM assigns a *difficulty* to each check, a number from 1 to 6.
+If the value of the roll meets or beats the *difficulty*, the check is *passed* and *failed* otherwise.
 A 6 always succeeds, a 1 always fails.

-Usually, the boons and banes are distributed by the DM, hence the players don't really have control over this.
-However, the players can help eachother out by incuring a boon on someone else's roll if they have the skills.
+Adding a rule for these values specifically is a decision.
+If the difficulty is 6, the check is passed vacously.
+If the difficulty is 1, there is no point in rolling a check, since every value would pass.
+Having an automatic pass and fail draws special attention to a very good or a very bad roll[^nat-20].

+### Boons & Banes

+The difficulty and degree of success is further mediated by *boons* and *banes*.
+They can come from the character's special abilities or are gived by the DM.
+Each boon adds one more dice and lets you pick the highest.
+Each bane adds one more dice and forces you to pick the lowest.
+Boons and banes cancel out.

+Giving players a permanent *boon* to a specific kind check via a special item is a great way to control progression and instill a sense of achievement.
+A fitting *bane* from poor visibility or overpowering internal termoil can deepen the immersion by limiting something a player would usually be good at.

+The players can also help eachother.
+If you are proficient in something, you may incur a boon on someone else's roll.
 A scribe might help a warrior decypher a scroll.
-The ability to gift a bonus to another player *for free* intensifies cooperations and allows playres to collaborate better.
+The ability to gift a bonus to another player *for free* encourages cooperations at basically no cost.

+This also fixes a problem of overspecialising.
+In a standard RPG party each character does only what they are good at.
+A party member doing it with help is not much different to doing it yourself.

+This allows each player to feel powerful in their own vein and not underpower in someone else's specialization.
+Having a thief party member is still beneficial, but they can help everyone pick locks anyway.
+The feeling of lending a hand is good for both players and builds good bonds if roleplayed well.

+### Karma

 Players can alter the result of their rolls by getting contributing their karma.
 Karma can be used to boost any roll but a one.
 What's more interesting, is that players get karma by **failing rolls**.
+A roll is failed when the value of a roll is lower than a DM-specified threshold.
 When a roll is failed, the character gets 1 karma point.
 This balancing mechanic is to me the most brilliant part of the design.

 Karma points allow players with bad roll streaks to come back.
-Getting bad dice rolls can be viewed as punishment for playing the games.
+Getting bad dice rolls in other systems can be viewed as punishment for playing the games.
 Compensatory mechanics like this give players some control over the inherent output[^output-randomness] randomness.

 Alternatively, if a player rolls a on ethey may use their Hero Dice.
 They dice can be used to reroll *any* failure.
 5 karma can be converted into a hero dice at any moment, but there can supposedly be only one at a time[^one-hero-dice].